hghcomphys/pantea/README.rst

 Main features
 -------------
-* The design of JAXIP is `simple` and `flexible`, which makes it easy to incorporate atomic descriptors and potentials
+* The design of Jaxip is `simple` and `flexible`, which makes it easy to incorporate atomic descriptors and potentials
 * It uses `autograd` to make defining new descriptors straightforward
-* JAXIP is written purely in Python and optimized with `just-in-time` (JIT) compilation.
+* Jaxip is written purely in Python and optimized with `just-in-time` (JIT) compilation.
 * It also supports `GPU-accelerated` computing, which can significantly speed up preprocessing and model training.

 .. warning::